utwente/living-textbook/README.md

 # The-Living-Textbook

 ### Project essentials

- * The project can be run locally as it is.
-You need just to clone it and run "index.html".
+ * The project can be run locally after installation of the bower dependencies.
+You just need to clone it, run `bower install` and open `index.html`.
 In this case you use data embedded in the project.
- * To create new data, you need to run "Sparql_to_JSON.html" and use a query to generate JSON you want.
+ * To create new data, you need to run `Sparql_to_JSON.html` and use a query to generate JSON you want.
 For this, you need a running triple store with some data.
 See the description bellow on how to get Parliament Triplestore up and running.

 ### Running the Living Textbook.

+* Clone/download the repository
+* Run `bower install` (if you do not know bower, check it's [documentation](https://bower.io/)).
-* Clone/download the repository and run "index.html" to see the page and the concept map.
+* Open `index.html` to see the page and the concept map.

 ### Triplestore
-The repository contains "Sparql_to_JSON.html".
+The repository contains `Sparql_to_JSON.html`.
 If you run it you will have a simple interface/form to create and execute SPARQL queries.
 The response will be transformed into a proper JSON to build a concept map.
 Before you start playing with the code install some software:

 * You need the **Parliament Triple Store** (ver.
 2.7.10) running locally.
 It can be downloaded [here](http://semwebcentral.org/frs/?group_id=159).
 This will be your backend.
 You can access the Administrator interface on [http://localhost:8089/parliament/](http://localhost:8089/parliament/) .